<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-Morris was keen on six cylinders but this Bullnose was not a great success and only about fifty were built.
-It suffered engine vibration and a tendency for the crankshaft to break.
-It was also a very costly car and Morris wisely chose to concentrate on cheaper family cars.
+The F-type, however, was not a great success due to severe engine vibration and a tendency for the crankshaft to break.
+It was also a costly car to produce so Morris wisely chose to concentrate his efforts on the market for cheaper family cars.